pablohdzvizcarra/my-software-developer-career/README.md

 ##### Day 996 Asynchronous or Synchronous

-Async is not always the best solutions this day I verify, and I learn a great lesson, I still have a lot to study about microservices.
+Async is not always the best solutions this day I verify, and I learn a great lesson, I still have a lot to study about microservice.

 ##### Day 995 A Large Method